TomDDG/ZXPicoMD/README.md

 This guide was originally based on v1.2 of the PCB but has been updated to cover v1.3 (added the OLED GND/VCC selection pins) and v1.4 (added two filter capacitors).
 It also applies to v1.1 with the diodes placed where the BOB was.

-First solder in the diodes, resistors, buttons, buzzer, transistor & TSR 1-2450 as per the silk screen, being mindful of the orientation of the diodes.
+First solder in the diodes & resistors as per the silk screen, being mindful of the orientation of the diodes.
 I recommend you use BAT42/43 Schottky diodes for Data 1 [D1(D)], Data 2 [D1(D)] & Comms Out [CO(D)] as these are small signal outputs which may benefit from the lower voltage drop.

 ![image](./Images/v1.4build1.jpg "v1.4 Build Part 1")

-Follow this with the buzzer, buttons, Traco, optional filter caps, header sockets for the Pico (20-pin) and Micro SD Card reader (9-pin).
+Follow this with the buzzer, buttons, Traco, optional filter caps and header sockets for the Pico (20-pin) & Micro SD Card reader (9-pin).
 Ensure the buttons & header pins are straight before fully soldering in place, the best way being to solder one leg, check it is straight and then soldering the rest.
 For the Pico header I'd recommend plugging in the Pico first, use a bit of blue tack to hold in place, and then solder ensuring it all aligns.

 Now solder in the bi-colour LEDs.
 Mount these so the bulb is slightly above the top of header socket, this gives enough height to bend into place later.